globocom/secDevLabs/owasp-top10-2017-apps/a10/games-irados/README.md

 docker logs app-a10 -f
 ```

-In `Payloads` tab, simply choose the wordlist from `Load...` option and then the attack may be performed via `Start attack` button.
+In the `Payloads` tab, simply choose the wordlist from `Load...` option and then the attack may be performed via the `Start attack` button.

 <p align="center">
     <img src="images/attack11.png"/>
 </p>

-As we can see from the results of the requests, the application handles successfull and unsuccessfull requests differently by responding different status codes.
+As we can see from the results of the requests, the application handles successful and unsuccessful requests differently by responding to different status codes.
 As shown below, when the payload is correct the application responds a status code `302 FOUND`, otherwise it responds with a `200 OK`.

 <p align="center">
     <img src="images/attack3.png"/>